-- The dressings used should be all sterile and come from an unopened pack.
+- The dressings used should be all sterile.
+They should come from an unopened pack.

-- Ensure the availability of the tattooist for at least 24 hours after you get to tattoo in case any problem arises.
+- Ensure the availability of the tattooist for at least 24 hours after you get to tattoo in case a problem arises.

-The decision to get a tattoo while pregnant should be made carefully with all parameters in mind to ensure that there is no risk to the baby.
-Before you get a tattoo, discuss with your medical practitioner about the feasibility of the idea and also, follow the aftercare instructions carefully to ensure safety.
+The decision to get a tattoo during pregnancy should be made carefully, keeping all parameters in mind, to ensure there is no risk to the baby.
+Before you get a tattoo, discuss the feasibility of the idea with your medical practitioner, and follow the aftercare instructions carefully to ensure safety if you get one.